What Is a Hybrid App? (Detailed Guide for 2026)

 - Better performance and security

-- Need to be re-coded in a different language to port to a different device ecosystem (e.g., Swift or Objective-C t for iOS, Java for Android)
+- Need to be re-coded in a different language to port to a different device ecosystem (e.g., Swift or Objective-C for iOS, Java for Android)

 - Easier compliance with Apple App Store or Google Play Store requirements